 See a different side to the city as you explore all of Virginia Beach’s diverse districts!

 When you first think of Virginia Beach, your mind escapes to a coastal paradise with our three-mile boardwalk as the centerpiece.
-The oceanfront resort area provides incredible options for shopping, dining and entertainment.
-Beyond the beach, our diverse districts provide a deeper look into the unique personality of this destination.
+The resort area provides incredible options for shopping, dining and entertainment.
+Beyond the Oceanfront, however, our beautiful beaches and diverse districts provide a deeper look into the unique personality of this destination.

 Heart of the Resort Area